yuvadm/ftth-il/README.md

 The reference SFP module that Partner provides is the [OPKAS1004](datasheets/OPKAS1004%20-%20DS_SFP-31W2Bah-DR(OPKAS1004)_SP.pdf).

+User connections are usually configured as DHCP, but can also be set to PPPoE.

 ### Devices

 | Image | Model | Description | Status |